quicwg/base-drafts/draft-ietf-quic-transport.md

 ({{address-validation}}, or to defer connection establishment costs.

-A server that generates a response to an initial packet without retaining connection state MUST use the Server Stateless Retry packet ({{packet-server-stateless}}).
+A server that generates a response to an initial packet without retaining connection state MUST use the Retry packet ({{packet-retry}}).
 This packet causes a client to reset its transport state and to continue the connection attempt with new connection state while maintaining the state of the cryptographic handshake.

-A server MUST NOT send multiple Server Stateless Retry packets in response to a client handshake packet.
+A server MUST NOT send multiple Retry packets in response to a client handshake packet.
 Thus, any cryptographic handshake message that is sent MUST fit within a single packet.

-In TLS, the Server Stateless Retry packet type is used to carry the HelloRetryRequest message.
+In TLS, the Retry packet type is used to carry the HelloRetryRequest message.

 ## Proof of Source Address Ownership {#address-validation}